prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-6.md

 To successfully complete this exercise, follow these steps:

-1. **Obtain the Illustrator File:**
+1. **Download the started File:**

-- Access Brightspace to download the provided Illustrator file specifically for this exercise.
-The file will be available before your scheduled lab class.
+- Download and open the provided file for this exercise from Brightspace.
+The file will be posted on Brightspace before your lab class.

 2. **Design Your Loader:**